innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_04.md

 Kermit : eats : worms
 ```

+## More General Forms of Rules

+So far we have focused on reasoning about "facts" in the form of statements with the form  *subject predicate object*.

+But this actally represents a more complicated form of reasoning than the rules engine actually employs because the *atomic* smallest possible facts are not the *subject predicate object* triples at all, they are the individual properties: `{subject: SUBJECT}`, `{'predicate': PREDICATE}` and `{object: OBJECT}`.

 ### Facts versus Events

 Facts persist, events are retracted once they have been evaluated.
-This then means we can also start counting over multiple events.
+Events are particularly useful in a robotics context, where we may want to respond to repeated sensor events.

+For example, imagine a case where we want to avoid an obstacle.
+We might have a rule of the form:

+__TO DO__

 ### How might rules be useful in a robot context?